peterhendrick/steggin/README.md

 ```bash
 shasum -a 256 steggin.sh && cat SHASUM
 ```
 You should see output similar to this:
 ```bash
 442298e67603b80d4db2e42ba98bb8bd9feb3c652840704e98163949cbbf6f01  steggin.sh
 442298e67603b80d4db2e42ba98bb8bd9feb3c652840704e98163949cbbf6f01  steggin.sh
 ```
+* shasum - a program to calculate a hash of the file.
+* -a - to specify the algorithm to calculate the hash of the input file (steggin.sh).
+* && - to do two commands at once.
+* cat - a program to concatenate output from a file (SHASUM).

+The hexadecimal string on the first line represents a unique identity of the downloaded steggin.sh file.
+The second line is text of the sha256 I calculated on my personal machine.
+If they match, you likely have an identical file to the one I wrote.

 If both lines of the output DO NOT match EXACTLY.
 Then STOP and reflect on what you've done so far.
 DELETE your steggin folder and re-download.
 It's possible that something went wrong while downloading.